jfasch/jfasch-home/about/site/work-in-progress/fh-joanneum/index.rst

   * Object Oriented Design
   * Configuration Management

-* **Operating System (OS) Concepts**.
+* **Linux** (*Operating System Concepts*).
 Bare metal operating systems are intentionally *simple* - as a result, they are generally less *powerful*.
-Linux, being a *general purpose OS*, has a number of features any developer wants if the software becomes larger,
+Linux, being a *general purpose OS*, has a number of features every developer wants if the software becomes larger,

   * *Address space separation* through the concept of *processes*: an abstraction of a crucial piece of hardware, the *Memory Management